 John joined Watsi on January 29th, 2015.
-Six years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 John's most recent donation traveled 8,500 miles to support Joan, a future teacher from Kenya, to fund a fracture repair procedure.

 John has funded healthcare for 23 patients in 8 countries.